Chirality Amplification and Chiral Segregation in Liquid Crystals

 What Maier-Saupe theory cannot show, and our simulations can, is the spatial structure of the phases and their coarsening behavior.
 Fig.~\ref{fig:4} (a) and (b) show $xz$ cross-sections of a system with size $N=128$, with open boundary conditions on all sides.
 Both simulations were annealed to a temperature of $T/T_{IN} =0.067$ starting from $T/T_{IN} = 1.0$, in $30$ steps of $2 \times 10^6$ Monte Carlo steps each.
 In the figures, right-handed ${\eta_i}=+1$ spins are shown in red and left-handed ${\eta_i}=-1$ spins are shown in blue.
 Fig.~\ref{fig:4}(a) shows the racemic nematic phase at low value of $K/J=0.167$, with short range chiral correlations, but no long range order and no induced cholesteric twist.
-Fig.~\ref{fig:4}(b) is at a higher value of $K/J=0.5$, showing the deracemized phase with layers of cholesteric of approximately two pitch lengths each.
-A more detailed image can be found in Fig.~S3 demonstrating that under these conditions the interface between left- and right-handed deracemized cholesteric layer is indeed very sharp.
-The cholesteric domains form with the pitch axis oriented along a body diagonal of the cubic lattice, see also Fig.~\ref{fig:4} (c).
+Fig.~\ref{fig:4}(b) is at a higher value of $K/J=0.5$, showing {coexisting} layers of {left- and right-handed} cholesterics approximately two pitch lengths each.
+A more detailed image can be found in Fig.~S3, demonstrating that under these conditions the interface between left- and right-handed cholesteric layers is very sharp.
+The {cholesteric} domains form with the pitch axis oriented along a body diagonal of the cubic lattice, see also Fig.~\ref{fig:4} (c).
 This orientation of the pitch axis is allowed by open boundary conditions and is lower in energy than a pitch oriented along the $x$, $y$ or $z$ axes of the cubic simulation volume.